chaliyan92/llm_engineering/projects/web_page_summarizer/README.md

 ## Web Page Summarizer

-This projects uses OpenAI to summarize the contenet of a given webpage
+This projects uses OpenAI to summarize the content of a given webpage

 ### Prerequisite

  - A python installation
  - Refer to VSCode configuration to support Python development https://code.visualstudio.com/docs/python/python-tutorial
+ - If using OpenAI, an API key with min 5USD credit
+ - Ollama, if running models locally

 ### How to run